sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 For these sessions, use a Google doc (or similar) to take notes on introductions & questions.
 Later, these can be reviewed by everyone to get a deeper idea of who's in the room.

-Tweet each introdcution into your hashtag.
+Tweet each introduction into your hashtag.

 ## Take a break!

-Let folks take a break, and read the notes other tooks & think about ideas they'd like to pitch.
+Let folks take a break, and read the intro notes other issue & think about ideas they'd like to pitch.
 This is also the perfect change to grab people who don't know github and show them how to make an issue.

 We'd suggest that this time can also be used for people to grab lunch.